 - Virtual placement during which students are actively engaged in authentic WIL activities;

-- Field experience where authentic work activities are supervised by a subject matter expert or industry professional;
+- Field experience where authentic work activities are supervised by a subject-matter expert or industry professional;

-- Entrepreneurship or enterprise activities embedded and assessed within a course and supervised by an academic in collaboration with a partner organisation that has contributed to the design of the WIL activity and provides feedback to the students on their output.
+- Entrepreneurship or enterprise activities embedded and assessed within a course and supervised by an academic in collaboration with a partner organisation that has contributed to the design of the WIL activity and provides feedback to the students on their output;

-- Placement sourced by a student whereby the WIL activity is embedded in a WIL course that counts for credit, and is aligned to, and assessed in relation to course or program learning outcomes.
+- Placement sourced by a student whereby the WIL activity is embedded in a WIL course that counts for credit, and is aligned with and assessed in relation to course or program learning outcomes.
 The partner organisation is integrally involved in the WIL activity design and provides appropriate supervision.

 What is not WIL at UNSW

-While there are many excellent co-curricular and extra-curricular activities available for students at UNSW these are not WIL activities because WIL at UNSW is offered within an academic framework as part of a for-credit course or program accreditation requirement.
+While there are many excellent co-curricular and extra-curricular activities available for students at UNSW, these are not WIL activities, because WIL at UNSW is offered within an academic framework as part of a for-credit course or program accreditation requirement.
 Co-curricular and extra-curricular activities include:

-- Professional development programs, volunteer experiences, and internships that are not part of a for-credit course or program accreditation;
+- Professional-development programs, volunteer experiences, and internships that are not part of a for-credit course or program accreditation;

 - AHEGS accredited programs;